jb1981dev/Precise-Docs/docs/source/index.rst

 More addons to follow soon!

 ..
-   Draft List for Instance Wrangler

-   instwrangler/index
-   instwrangler/multitransform
-   instwrangler/applytransforms
-   instwrangler/modifiersync
-   instwrangler/applymodifiers
-   instwrangler/selectlinked
-   instwrangler/linkselected
-   instwrangler/makesingleuser
-   #   instwrangler/unlink
-   #   instwrangler/groupunlink
-   instwrangler/cycledata
-   instwrangler/copyname
-   instwrangler/mergedcopy
-   #   instwrangler/blendermenus

-..
 The following Toctree will populate the Sidebar.
-For the Page toctree, go to instwrangler/index
+For the table of contents on Page, go to instwrangler/index
 .. toctree::
    :maxdepth: 1
    :caption: Instance Wrangler